 Becky Boesch has taught in University Studies since its inception in 1993 and has a wide range of experience teaching in Freshman Inquiry, Sophomore Inquiry and Transfer Transition.
 Her disciplinary background encompasses American and English literature, applied linguistics, and postsecondary education with a specific focus on immigrant literature and issues surrounding immigration and immigrants in higher education.
 Becky grew up in South Dakota and is herself a child of an immigrant.
 She also has a strong environmental ethic and during her free time, she can be found hiking, camping, wildlife viewing and gardening.

-Chris Butenhoff is an Adjunct Assistant Professor.
+Chris Butenhoff is Assistant Professor.
 MS, 1999, Portland State University.

 Evguenia Davidova is a European historian who specializes in the 19th century, "It took me a while to realize that I like making drastic changes in my life.
 I have been deciphering 19th-century manuscripts in various archives for a very long time, an exciting effort in challenging my eyes and brains that led to a Ph.D. in history.
 I also worked on a project 'History of Roma/Gypsies in Eastern Europe' and, like these nomads, have traveled a lot.
 My imaginary travels into the past and my curiosity about the future influenced my decision to leave my native country Bulgaria and to move to the USA.
 Hence it is not a coincidence that my current research interests focus on travel literature.
 In my spare time I enjoy reading books, listening to music, and watching movies."